WienerTakesAll/WienerTakesAll/README.md

 Alternatively, they can also be controlled by keyboard controls as well.

  - Player 1 WASD; Q to powerup self, E to use powerups on others
- - Player 2 TFGH; R self, Y others
+ - Player 2 TFGH; R to powerup self, Y to use powerups on others
- - Player 3 IJKL; U self, O others
+ - Player 3 IJKL; U to powerup self, O to use powerups on others
- - Player 4 Arrow keys; RSHIFT self, RETURN others
+ - Player 4 Arrow keys; RSHIFT to powerup self, RETURN to use powerups on others

 Menu selection on the keyboard is down with the enter key.
 Escape will end the game early.